cykvta/HardcoreMP/README.md

 ## Overview

-This plugin adds a shared hardcore experience for Minecraft servers, allowing friends to play together in a high-stakes environment.
+This plugin adds a shared hardcore experience for Minecraft servers.
 If one player dies, the entire world is deleted, and a new world is created with a random seed.

 ### Default Behavior